EmmanuelSchilling/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research: Peer Assessment 1"
+# Reproducible Research: Peer Assessment 1
-output:
-  html_document:
-    keep_md: true
----
 This document was prepared in fulfillment of "Peer Assessment 1" of the Coursera offering "Reproducible Research".
-The assignment introduction (copied from the web page) is provided below:
+The assignment introduction (copied from the course web page) is provided below:

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
 These type of devices are part of the “quantified self” movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.